-American Transmission Company (ATC) owns and operates transmission lines in the States of Wisconsin, Michigan, Minnesota and Illinois.
+American Transmission Company (ATC) own and operates transmission lines in the States of Wisconsin, Michigan, Minnesota and Illinois.
 The system originally belonged to local utilities that had different standards and this resulted in a variety of different line surge arrester installations at 69 kV and 138 kV.
-To document which of these adhered to industry best practice and which might need improvement, the Electric Power Research Institute (EPRI) was contracted in August 2017 to perform a visual site review and assessment.
+To document which of these adhered to industry best practice and which might need improvement, the Electric Power Research Institute (EPRI) was contracted to perform a visual site review and assessment.

 Effective TLSA Installations